tirupati17/tirupati17.github.io/resume.md

 For Citysocializer I was responsible for below app only
 - <a href="https://itunes.apple.com/in/app/citysocializer/id581315807?mt=8" target="_blank">Citysocializer</a> `iPhone`

+> Note: Citysocializer is one of the firm because of whom I took [**Celerstudio**](https://www.celerstudio.com) initiative on a different level.
+During this client tenure, I used to work from different co-working spaces like The Playce, Workloft, Of10, Workamp and WeWork.
+Based on such co-working space experiences I built [**Wreely**](https://www.wreely.com) via Celerstudio, worked on other seed-funded projects like [Cardlife](https://www.crunchbase.com/organization/cardlife) (Co-Founded by Citysocializer COO), Stylio (Co-Founded by Citysocializer COO).
 <!--
 ##### [CelerStudio](https://www.celerstudio.com) - Lead Software Engineer | Founder - iOS | JAVASCRIPT | PHP
 > 1 Jan 2015 - Present